-- Officers or employees of the System or a component institution authorized to request the approval of a contract for the purchase of goods or services’
+- Employees of the System or a component institution authorized to request the approval of a contract for the purchase of goods or services from the BSS;

-- Officers or employees authorized to sign contracts involving the purchase of goods or services; and
+- Employees authorized to sign contracts involving the purchase of goods or services; and

-- An officer or employee of the System or a component institution who requests approval of a bid or contract for the purchase of goods or services from a person in category 1, 2 or 3 of this definition.
+- An employee of the System or a component institution who requests approval of a purchasing card transaction, bid or contract for the purchase of goods or services from a person in category 1, 2, 3 or 4 of this definition.

 “Family Member” means anyone related to the officer or employee involved in procurement or contract management within the second degree of consanguinity (related by blood) or affinity (related by marriage).
 Second degree of consanguinity includes a parent, child, sibling, grandparent, or grandchild.
 Second degree of affinity includes a spouse, stepparent, stepchild, or spouse of a person within the second degree of consanguinity.
 It also includes anyone related to the officer’s or employee’s spouse by the second degree of consanguinity.
 A chart regarding affinity and consanguinity is posted below for reference.

 “Financial Interest” means an interest—other than a retirement plan, a blind trust, insurance coverage, or an ownership interest of less than one percent in a corporation—where the officer or employee or officer’s or employee’s Family Member:

 - Owns or controls, directly or indirectly, an ownership interest of at least one percent, including the right to share in profits, proceeds, or capital gains, in an entity that provides goods or services; or

 - Could reasonably foresee that a contract with an entity that provides goods or services could result in financial benefit to the officer or employee or the officer’s or employee’s Family Member.

 The percent of interest owned may be calculated using either voting stock, shares owned, or market value of shares.